Luv(Sic) Hexalogy

-Luv(sic) Hexalogy is an album collaboration created and finalized posthumously by the Japanese producer Nujabes and Japanese hip hop artist Shing02.
-It is a jazz hip hop album that incorporates latin jazz/soul samples and drum beats to create the instrumentals.
-The scratching was performed by various DJs and the vocals/lyrics were created by Shing02.
+Luv(sic) Hexalogy is a collaborative album by the Japanese producer Nujabes and Japanese hip hop artist Shing02, posthumously released five years after the death of Nujabes in 2010.
+It is a jazz hip hop album that incorporates Latin jazz, drum beats, and soul samples to create the instrumentals.
+Various DJs performed the scratching, and Shing02 created the vocals and lyrics.

 Background

-Luv(sic)'s title is a purposely misspelled play on words, with the Latin 'sic' referring to a misspelled quote.
+Luv(sic)'s title plays off the Latin sic, which is typically used to refer to a typo in quoted text.
 A journal entry by Shing02, from the notebook accompanying the Luv(sic) Hexalogy release:

 I first dedicated "Luv(sic)" to the goddess of music in the end of 2000, and fifteen years later, we have a six-part series (Hexalogy).
 There is a certain voice that unites the chapters, a character if you will.
 The way Luv(sic) is spelled (as in the Latin sic, for a misspelled quote) symbolizes how it wasn't a straightforward love song, there's a layer of obscured honesty.
-Obviously, there's many classic hip-hop songs in the form of love letters, such as LL Cool J's "I Need Love," or Common's "I Used to Love H.E.R", but to me it was important to write something personal, a song that spoke about my own vulnerability about wanting to have a lasting relationship with music.
+Obviously, there's many classic hip-hop songs in the form of love letters, such as LL Cool J's "I Need Love", or Common's "I Used to Love H.E.R", but to me it was important to write something personal, a song that spoke about my own vulnerability about wanting to have a lasting relationship with music.